LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ### Confidence Intervals

 The last thing we will learn about is a better way of communicating the extent of inaccuracy in sample estimates.
 Communicating uncertainty when talking about statistics is an incredibly important topic!
 In inferential statistics, we are making generalisations - making inferences about a population based on some data we collected from a sample.
 This means that we will always have some element of error and uncertainty in our conclusions.

 One way to clearly quantify and communicate our uncertainty is to use **confidence intervals** (CIs).
-These appear as an interval that tells you the margin of error – how far away is your sample statistic from the population parameter.
-We calculate them by, first, returning to our normal distribution, and its 68-95-99 rule.
+These appear as an interval that tells you the margin of error – how far away is your (sample) statistic from the (population) parameter.
+We calculate them by, first, returning to our normal distribution, and its 68-95-99.7 rule.

 <br>

 #### Activity 7: The 68-95-99.7 rule in action

-Two observations to note: first, last week, we learned about standard deviations (SD) and there was mention of 68% of verbal assaults falling within one SD; it was a reference to this 68-95-99.7 rule.
+Two observations to note: first, last time, we learned about standard deviations (SD) and there was mention of 68% of verbal assaults falling within one SD; it was a reference to this 68-95-99.7 rule.
 Second, there is a contradiction with the numbers.
 If 95% of values fall within 1.96 SD, then why does this rule state that 95% of values will fall within two SD, which we have been stating throughout this lesson too?
 We are simply rounding up.
 The former (1.96) is the precise number and the latter (2) is an approximation, meant to help you memorise this rule easier than if the value was a non-integer like 1.96.

 If 95% of values of the normal distribution fall within 1.96 SD of the mean, we are able to calculate the upper and lower bounds of this particular confidence interval using this 1.96 value (also known as the z-value) from our sample using the following formula: